avadesh02/Sanskrit-letter-dataset/README.md

 print("English Class Annotation of the sanskrit Image(I-Trans) is : " + str(db[i][2]))
 ```

-In case this dataset is used for any research, please use the following citation :
+ To Cite this dataset in your academic research, please use the following citation :

 ```
 Avadesh, Meduri, and Navneet Goyal.
 "Optical Character Recognition for Sanskrit Using Convolution Neural Networks."